-Crazy Horse – Where My Dead Lie Buried
+Crazy Horse: Where My Dead Lie Buried

 David Wooten is the author of Crazy Horse: Where My Dead Lie Buried.
-A longtime student of the West, his interest in Crazy Horse and the Lakota Indians was formed from his time living in Sheridan, Wyoming, which is located in the region where the Lakota leader made his home for much of his life.
+A passionate student of the West, his interest in Crazy Horse and the Lakota Indians was formed from his time living in Sheridan, Wyoming, which is located in the region where the Lakota leader made his home for much of his life.
 He is also the author of That’s Here?
 25 Historical Places to Visit In & Around Sheridan, Wyoming.